VeritasSoftware/LiveHealthChecks/README.md

 [**LiveHealthChecks.UI**](Docs/README_LiveHealthChecks.UI.md)

-First, you configure the Monitoring web app, in a JSON file eg dashboardSettings.json.
+First, you may want to configure your Monitoring web app, in a JSON file eg dashboardSettings.json.

 ```JSON